Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Effect of the linear-optical interferometers in the noiseless and noisy cases

-The photonic qubits are encoded in a dual-rail: two optical modes per qubit are used and the logical-zero state corresponds to having a photon in the first mode and no photon in the second mode, while the logical-one state has a photon in the second mode and no photon in the first mode,
+In the following, we describe the different possible detection patterns and their subsequent effects on spins $a$ and $b$, assuming they are initially in the generic two-qubit states $\ket{\phi_{ab}}=\alpha\ket{0_{\rm s}0_{\rm s}}+\beta\ket{0_{\rm s}1_{\rm s}}+\gamma\ket{1_{\rm s}0_{\rm s}}+\delta\ket{1_{\rm s}1_{\rm s}}$.
+The photonic qubits are dual-rail encoded: two optical modes per qubit are used and the logical `zero' state corresponds to having a photon in the first mode and no photon in the second mode, while the logical `one' state corresponds to a photon in the second mode and no photon in the first mode:

-where we used a horizontal bar to indicate Fock states in optical modes.
-In addition we use $|\overline\emptyset\rangle$ to denote the vacuum state (in all relevant optical modes).
-For the rest of the computation, it will be useful to introduce the creation operators, $\hat{a}^\dagger_k$ for $k \in \{0,1,2,3\}$, of each mode $k$.
-Note that the two modes of the dual-rail qubit emitted by the first (respectively second) spin will correspond to modes 0 and 1 (respectively modes 2 and 3) of the interferometer.
-The effect of $\hat{a}^\dagger_k$ on the vacuum state $|\overline\emptyset\rangle$ is to create a photon in mode $k$.
-The state of the system after the emission process can thus be rewritten as
+where we use a horizontal bar to indicate Fock states in optical modes.
+In the following, $|\overline\emptyset\rangle$ denotes the vacuum state (in all relevant optical modes) and $\hat{a}^\dagger_k$ denote the creation operator for mode $k \in \{0,1,2,3\}$.
+The two modes of the dual-rail qubit emitted by the first (respectively second) spin are taken to be modes 0 and 1 (respectively modes 2 and 3) of the interferometer.
+The operator $\hat{a}^\dagger_k$ acting on the vacuum state $|\overline\emptyset\rangle$ creates a photon in mode $k$ (we will omit the vacuum state in the following for clarity).
+The state of the system after the emission process can thus be written as: